-All degree-seeking and visiting undergraduate and law students are required to carry medical insurance coverage comparable to that offered through the school's Student Health Insurance Plan.
-Unless specifically waived with proof of coverage with another plan, students will automatically be covered under the Student Health Insurance Plan, and the premiums charged to their account with the school for the fall and spring semesters (summer coverage is included with spring semester coverage).
+Willamette University requires that all half time or more domestic students and all international students have medical insurance coverage comparable to that offered through the school's comprehensive Student Health Insurance Plan.

+Unless specifically waived with proof of coverage with another plan, students will automatically be covered under the Student Health Insurance Plan, and the premiums charged to their account with the school.